mahboube89/Library-Management-Nodejs/API_DOCUMENTATION.md

 - **Requires**:
     - id (required) – The User ID.
 - **Response**:
-    - 200 OK: Success message if the role was updated.
+    - 200 OK: If the role is successfully updated to admin.
-    - 400 Bad Request: If id is missing or if the user is already an admin.
+    - 400 Bad Request: If userId is missing or if the user is already an admin.
-    - 404 Not Found: If the user is not found.
+    - 404 Not Found: If the user with the given userId is not found.

 ### Update User Penalty (PUT)